As an Amazon Associate, I earn from qualifying purchases.

 a white and blue bowl full of kale chopped salad

-This delicious cabbage salad is a powerhouse of veggies with a touch of {optional} bacon.
+This delicious chopped cabbage salad with carrots and kale is a powerhouse of veggies with a touch of {optional} bacon.
 A hearty make-ahead salad that is packed with so much flavor, it might just become your new favorite side dish.

 Ingredients